Resume 2022 Mistakes to Avoid

 Your relationships or any agreements with your ex-employer are in past.
 No need to involve hiring managers in your relationships.
 You are here now.
-And you wrote your resume, because you are looking for a new opportunities and new employee.
+And you wrote your resume because you are looking for new opportunities and new employees.

 #13 / Specific jargon or acronyms

-Specific words or so-called “jargon”, which you used on your previous place of work should not be used in your resume.
-Nobody know what is “scrapper” or RTHN – such words are useless for a hiring managers.
+Specific words or so-called “jargon”, which you used in your previous place of work should not be used in your resume.
+Nobody knows what is “scrapper” or RTHN – such words are useless for hiring managers.
 If you want to show your level of expertise, you can do that during an interview.

 #14 / Salary

-There are two point of view when we’re talking about salary in your resume.
-First of all, we need to understand when it’s a good idea to add salary to your resume.
-Add salary to your resume, when you don’t want to consider job position with less salary, than announced in your resume.
+There are two points of view when we’re talking about salary in your resume.
+First of all, we need to understand when it’s a good idea to add a salary to your resume.
+Add salary to your resume, when you don’t want to consider a job position with less salary than announced in your resume.

-From the other hand, you have a great chance to get a bit more wage, if you will not put it into your resume.
-Because you have chance to discuss this question during an interview.
-You see HR’s interest in your candidacy, you feel how an interview process going and such things let you ask more, if everything goes well.
+On the other hand, you have a great chance to get a bit more wage, if you will not put it into your resume.
+Because you have a chance to discuss this question during an interview.
+You see HR’s interest in your candidacy, you feel how an interview process going and such things let you ask more if everything goes well.

 #15 / Unrelated social links

-It’s a huge trend, when more and more job seekers adding their social profiles to a resume.
-But links with a social profiles, not links to a FB with some weird information.
-No need to include links to your Instagram, or personal blog or forum profile.
+It’s a huge trend when more and more job seekers add their social profiles to a resume.
+But links with social profiles, not links to a FB with some weird information.
+No need to include links to your Instagram, personal blog, or forum profile.

-All the links, which has no any relation to your professional experience – you need to remove.
-In other case, you have chance to be not understood by a hiring manager.
-All the information must enhance your candidacy, but not bring mess into resume.
+All the links have no relation to your professional experience – you need to remove them.
+In another case, you have a chance to be not understood by a hiring manager.
+All the information must enhance your candidacy, but not bring mess into your resume.

 #16 / Outdated or fancy fonts

-Read more here, if you don’t know how to format 2022 resume they way it will bring you first calls from a hiring managers.
+Read more here, if you don’t know how to format your 2022 resume the way it will bring you first calls from hiring managers.